circlefin/verite/packages/docs/verite/developers/wallet-guide.md

 ## Minimal Wallet Requirements - Summary

 - Generate (or supply) and manage decentralized identifiers for credential subject
-  - did:key recommended for initial versions
+  - did:key (offchain, local-only) is recommended for staging/test-net development
 - Generate VC/VP-JWT signatures
 - Support credential storage and retrieval
 - Support credential issuance and exchange flows described in this document